Ankle joint surgery: regaining mobility with an artificial ankle joint

 Appointments by arrangement

-At all other times, you can call our Central Emergency Outpatient Clinic on +49 2351 945-0.
+At all other times you will be helped in our Central Emergency Outpatient Clinic Phone +49 2351 945-0.

 Central Emergency Outpatient Clinic